Decoherence of Schr\"odinger cat states in light of wave/particle duality: Conditioned intensity-field correlations for ``position'' and ``momentum'' measurements

 The time-symmetric intensity-field correlations plotted in frames (a2--a4) are the first quantities we meet that point to a clear operational disparity between two of the complementary unravelings.
-Since the average field ${\rm tr(\rho(t) A_{\theta})}$ [obtained from the solution of the ME~\eqref{eq:ME}] is zero for $\theta=0$, we expect conditioned correlation functions with positive peaks to cancel those with negative over an ensemble of realizations.
+Since the ensemble-averaged field ${\rm tr(\rho(t) A_{\theta})}$ [obtained from the solution of the ME~\eqref{eq:ME}] is zero for $\theta=0$, we expect conditioned correlation functions with positive peaks to cancel those with negative over an ensemble of realizations.
 Sharply decaying intensity-field correlations for $\theta=0$ gradually transition to highly oscillatory functions with alternating sign and notable deviations from their zero-delay values as $\theta\to\pi/2$.
-For the latter setting, there is also a notable difference between the intensity-field functions obtained for different realizations, testifying to another manifestation [in addition to the one of Fig.~\ref{fig:FIG2}(a1)] of the `instability' reported in~\cite{Carmichael1999}.
+For the latter setting, there is also a notable difference between the intensity-field functions obtained for different realizations, testifying to another manifestation [in addition to the one of Fig.~\ref{fig:FIG2}(a1)] of the instability reported in~\cite{Carmichael1999}.
 With every photon trigger, a phase change of $\pi$ is generated between the two components of the cat state.
 However, not all triggers lead to a phase change in the conditioned field amplitude.
-The last trigger is the one to direct the field quadrature to one of the periodic wells of the modulated potential governing the evolution of $Q_{\theta}$~\cite{Carmichael1999}.
+The last trigger is the one to direct the field quadrature to one of the periodic wells of the modulated potential governing the evolution of $Q_{\theta}$~\cite{Carmichael1999} through the drift term of a Fokker--Planck equation (for the distribution of the integrated charge $Q_{\theta}$) and its equivalent SSE (for individual realizations).